 At 2:00 in the morning the detectives came in to tell me what they had decided happened.
 I kept trying to convince them that this was ridiculous.
 I explained how this was a typical evening.
 Mike had been fine when I last saw him on the beach.

 The one man who had been talking promised to keep in touch and gave me a card.
 The quiet detective who had been standing by the sliding glass door then approached me.
-He offered his condolences then handed me a ziplock bag.
+He offered his condolences then handed me a ziploc bag.

 In the bag were Mike’s eyeglasses and his gold wedding ring.